espimyte/eyecrypt/README.md

 The CLI (command line interface) version is a version designed for the command line.

 This is an option provided for users that for any reason would require/prefer the ability to use EYECRYPT in the command line.

+Unlike the GUI version, the CLI version allows you to specify the iv and nonce values, in addition to the key.

 The CLI version of EYECRYPT can simply be ran by calling the path to the `eyecrypt.exe` file from the command line.